 Though uncommon, hematuria may also occur due to a bleeding or clotting disorder.
 In addition, some toxins, including certain types of rat poison, can cause clotting problems that lead to blood in the urine.

-Some forms of cancer are known to cause blood in the urine.
+Some forms of cancer, such as transition cell carcinoma, are known to cause blood in the urine.
 In addition, chemotherapy may lead to hematuria in dogs.

 Potential causes of blood in dog urine include: